-Vandalisms to and thefts from vehicles were reported in the following areas: Beltway Plaza Mall, 6200 block of Breezewood Drive, 500 block of Crescent Road, and 32 court of Ridge Road.
+Vandalisms to and thefts from vehicles were reported in the following areas: Beltway Plaza Mall, 6200 block of Breezewood Drive, 500 block of Crescent Road, and 32 court of Ridge with certificates and other gifts and will be recognized at the Labor Day Festival.

-Greenbelt CARES

-Wendy Wexler announced the beginning of the ACE Summer Reading Program.
-This program is open to Greenbelt students of all ages.
-Students register with ACE, read a book of their choosing (or CARES can assist with reading suggestions) and then compose a brief book review.
-Some reviews will be put on the city website and some reviewers will participate in a Greenbelt cable TV show about books.
-At the end of the summer all the participating students will be presented with certificates and other gifts and will be recognized at the Labor Day Festival.
 CARES encourages participation by children of city employees along with other Greenbelt students.
 For more information or a registration form call Wendy Wexler at 301-345-6660.

 During June, 24 families on average were seen per week for counseling at CARES; the weekly average of individuals was 57, including an average of 23 youths.
-Approximately 47 students received tutoring assistance.
+Approximately 47 students received tutoring